perlpunk/App-Spec-p5/README.md

  command returning possible completion values
 * Possibly even creating a specification for your favourite app which lacks shell completion

+Writing the specification in YAML takes advantage of YAML aliases, for example when you have options or parameters which are not global, but are used in more than one place.
+Alternatively the spec could allow to create definitions which you can just link to, kind of like Swagger does it.

 ## Documentation

 For now just an example in the examples directory called "myapp".